In this portal you will find information on available training for field researchers.

 • Temperature Related Injuries

-• Adult CPR and AED Training
+• Infant, Child and Adult CPR and AED Training

 • Use of Epinephrine and Naloxone Auto-Injectors